 When to go

-I went to Ouray specifically for the annual Ice Festival, which was an insanely cool (and free!) event.
-It takes place every January and is really fun to check out even if you aren’t part of the ice climbing world (which, let’s face it, the majority of us aren’t…that’s what makes it so interesting).
+I went to Ouray specifically for the annual Ice Festival, which was an really cool (and free!) event.
+It takes place every January and is fun to check out even if you aren’t part of the ice climbing world (which, let’s face it, the majority of us aren’t…that’s what makes it so interesting).
 The ice park itself is completely unique – it was the first of its kind and remains one of the biggest (and best) in the world.

 In between checking out competitive ice climbing and chugging hot chocolate, you can try ice climbing yourself.
 For free.
 With no experience.
 Or gear.
 I did it, and it was a bucket-list-worthy experience.
 Even if you don’t visit Ouray during the ice festival, you can check out the ice park anytime between December and March.
 It’s free to just walk around, and there are always people climbing!